Published On: July 1, 2025

 While it may be filed after the divorce has been initiated, the Settlement Agreement can be the balance between the divorce remaining uncontested or having it turn into a contentious one.
 Here are the factors that you and your spouse need to consider when creating your Settlement Agreement:

-• Asset and Debt Distribution – New York is an equitable distribution state which means that, if the court would be determining the distribution, the default would be a 50/50 split.
+• Asset and Debt Distribution: New York is an equitable distribution state.
+This means marital property is divided fairly, which may not necessarily be a 50/50 split.
 When working on a Settlement Agreement, you and your spouse should consider what works best for both parties.
-Considering the earning capacity and the financial resources of each spouse and which asset would go to whom would be beneficial in resolving the matter with minimal conflict.
-The complexity of your assets may also factor in the time it takes to come to an agreement.
-Understanding your legal obligations to your spouse is crucial to make sure your property is valued and divided equitably.
+Considering the earning capacity and the financial resources of each spouse, and which asset would go to whom, would be beneficial in resolving the matter with minimal conflict.
+The nature of your assets can also influence how long it takes to reach an agreement.
+Knowing your legal obligations to your spouse is crucial for ensuring your property is valued and divided fairly.

-• Child Custody and Child Support – Any divorce case which involves minor children is automatically more complex than those without.
+• Child Custody and Child Support: Any divorce case that involves minor children is automatically more challenging than those without.
 If you and your spouse are friendly with each other, you may be able to determine a visitation schedule and parenting agreement that allows you both to maintain a fruitful relationship with your child/ren.
 This should include discussions about payment for the child/ren’s healthcare, insurance, education, etc. You may also include in the agreement if and how much you or your spouse will provide child support to one another.
-The most important thing you must keep in mind is the best interest of the child/ren and how they can have the least disturbance in their current situation even as you and your spouse go your separate ways.
+The most important thing you must keep in mind is the best interest of the child/ren and how they can have the least disturbance in their current situation, even as you and your spouse go your separate ways.

 Even if you and your spouse can agree on the major aspects of your divorce and your Settlement Agreement, it will still be beneficial to have an experienced New York family law attorney who can help mediate the settlement.
 You can also hire a skilled New York divorce attorney to make sure that your rights are protected while negotiating the terms of your divorce.